IMF raises Mexico growth forecasts on robust consumption, services, auto output

 The IMF in a statement said that following its "Article IV" annual economic review mission to Mexico City it also raised its 2024 growth forecast for Mexico to 2.1% from 1.5% in July.

-The new forecasts indicate stronger-than-expected strength in North America as the fund prepares to release a new update to its World Economic Outlook global growth forecasts next week.
+The new forecasts indicate continued economic strength in North America as the IMF prepares to release a new update to its World Economic Outlook global growth forecasts next week during annual meetings in Morocco.

+The IMF said Mexico's expansion was broad-based, with record-low unemployment and record-high manufacturing capacity utilization rates.

+Mexico has a significant opportunity to capture "nearshoring" of U.S. supply chains due to deep trade links to its northern neighbor.

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))